prestonharberts/fedora-40-configuration/docs/firefox.md

 }
 ```

-Now, open `about:config`, and set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.
+Now, open `about:config`, and set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`, as well as adjusting the VA-API settings listed later in this document.
 Restart the app.

 ## GNOME Theme